vandre-sales/meliva-ds/docs/docs/utilities/text.md

 - `line-height: var(--wa-line-height-condensed);`
 - `text-wrap: balance;`

-Additionally, each class specifies a `font-size` using a [`--wa-font-size-*`](/docs/tokens/typography/#font-size) property from your theme.
+Additionally, each class specifies a `font-size` using a [`--wa-font-size-*`](/docs/tokens/typography/#font-size) token from your theme.
 Heading classes are one font size larger than the corresponding `wa-body-*` class.

 | Class Name       | `font-size` Value    | Preview                                               |
 | ---------------- | -------------------- | ----------------------------------------------------- |